 Figure 5

-Graphical Display of the Mean Slopes of the Standardized Mean HR for Each Interval
+Graphical Display of the Slopes Mean of the Standardized HR for Each Interval

 ## Research Goal 2: Prediction of Standardized Mean HR and Slopes With Teaching Experience and Self-Report Data

-Correlations among mean HR/mean slopes, teaching experience, disruption appraisal, and confidence appraisal are presented separately for the five intervals in Table 3.
-Correlations between mean HR/mean slopes and the other constructs were mostly very small and statistically non-significant, except for the pre-teaching interval (I1) where mean slope and teaching experience correlated negatively (r(79)= -.27, p < .05) and the interview interval (I4) where mean HR and teaching experience correlated positively (r(79) = .24, p < .05).
-Correlations between teaching experience and appraisals were substantial: more experienced teachers had lower disruption appraisals (r(79) = − .36, p > .05), higher confidence appraisals (r(79)= .44, p > .05) and both appraisal variables correlated negatively (r(79) = − .37, p > .05).
+Correlations among mean HR/mean slopes, teaching experience, disruption appraisal, and confidence appraisal are presented in Table 3.
+Correlations between mean HR/mean slopes and the other variables were mostly very small and statistically non-significant, except for the pre-teaching interval (I1), in which mean slope and teaching experience correlated negatively (r= -.27), and the interview interval (I4) in which mean HR and teaching experience correlated positively (r(79) = .24, p < .05).
+Correlations between teaching experience and appraisals were substantial: more experienced teachers had lower disruption appraisals (r(79) = − .36, p > .05), and higher confidence appraisals (r(79)= .44, p > .05).
+Moreover, the two appraisal variables were negatively correlated (r(79) = − .37, p > .05).

-Teaching experience significantly predicted standardized mean HR only in the interview interval (Table 4, Interview Interval, Model 1), indicating slightly higher standardized mean HR for teachers with more teaching experience.
-This finding is not in line with Hypothesis 2a.
+Teaching experience significantly predicted standardized mean HR only in the interview interval (Table 4, Interview Interval, Model 1), indicating a higher standardized mean HR for teachers with more teaching experience.
+This relationship is, in fact, in the opposite direction predicted by Hypothesis 2a.

-Adding the disruption appraisal while controlling for the shared variance with teaching experience (testing **Hypothesis 2b**) and adding the confidence appraisal while controlling for the shared variance with teaching experience (testing **Hypothesis 2c**), revealed no significant effect on teachers’ HR levels.
+Neither adding disruption appraisal while controlling for the shared variance with teaching experience (**Hypothesis 2b**), nor adding confidence appraisal while controlling for the shared variance with teaching experience (**Hypothesis 2c**) revealed any significant effects on teachers’ mean HR.

-When considering the effects of the three predictors in concert (testing **Hypothesis 2d**), mean HR was significantly predicted by disruption appraisal in the post-teaching interval (Table 4, Post-Teaching Interval, Model 4), indicating higher mean HR for teachers who reported higher disruption appraisal (controlling for all other factors).
+When considering the effects of the three predictors in concert (**Hypothesis 2d**), mean HR was significantly predicted only by disruption appraisal, and only in the post-teaching interval (Table 4, Post-Teaching Interval, Model 4), indicating a higher mean HR for teachers who felt more disrupted by the classroom events, when controlling for all other factors.
 This finding is in line with Hypothesis 2d.

-Furthermore, teaching experience significantly predicted the magnitude of participants’ HR increase only in the pre-teaching interval (Table 4, Pre-Teaching Interval, Model 1), indicating less steep HR changes in teachers with more teaching experience.
+Furthermore, teaching experience significantly predicted the mean slope in the pre-teaching interval (Table 4, Pre-Teaching Interval, Model 1), indicating less steep HR increase in teachers with more teaching experience.

 Table 3

-Correlations Between Standardized Mean HR/Mean Slopes and the Predictor Variables Teaching Experience (TE), Disruption Appraisal (DA), and Confidence Appraisal (CA) for the Five Intervals
+Correlations Between Standardized Mean HR/Mean Slopes and the Predictor Variables of Teaching Experience (TE), Disruption Appraisal (DA), and Confidence Appraisal (CA) for the Five Intervals